 Being in the centre of Belize, many Belizeans and visitors make Belmopan a watering hole for refueling, stopovers or a jumping-off point for adventure in other Belize destinations.
 Belmopan is still a relatively quiet city and increasingly a home for retirees looking for a safe city with easy access to essential services.
 With the growing population several nightclubs have sprung up in the outskirts to provide for a vibrant nightlife.
 Belmopan is one of the few places in Belize with branches and ATMs of all banks operating in the country.
 These include the Belize Bank, Scotia Bank, Atlantic Bank and Heritage Bank.
 Belmopan is the official home of the annual Belize Agriculture and Trade Show that features exhibits from Belize and Central America, a rodeo, mechanical rides, music and cultural presentations.
 It is the single largest fair in Belize usually held in the month of May.

 The city has the best FIFA certified football synthetic pitch in the country, the Isidoro Beaton Stadium (home of the Belmopan Bandits Sports franchise) and city folk are understandably football fanatics.
-It also boasts a second FIFA certified football stadium (natural turf) owned by the Football Federation of Belize.
-As of 2017 Belmopan has won the national football championships 3 years in a row.
+It also boasts a second FIFA certified football stadium (synthetic pitch) owned by the Football Federation of Belize.
+As of 2018 Belmopan has won the national football championships 3 years in a row.

 The City of Belmopan has a reasonable number of hotels.
 Recommended places to stay: Yim Saan Hotel and Restaurant at the entrance to Belmopan (excellent Belize Chinese food), the Bull Frog – good but not much value for money, and Garden City Hotel.
 For backpackers and those on a tight budget El Rey Inn is popular.
 Banana Bank jungle lodge is located in the suburbs of Belmopan on the Belize River and offers safe accommodation, horseback riding and a swimming pool.